xubingyue/avocadodb/Documentation/Books/Manual/Graphs/README.md

 ### Named Graphs

-Named graphs are completely managed by arangodb, and thus also [visible in the webinterface](../Administration/WebInterface/Graphs.md).
+Named graphs are completely managed by avocadodb, and thus also [visible in the webinterface](../Administration/WebInterface/Graphs.md).
-They use the full spectrum of ArangoDBs graph features.
+They use the full spectrum of AvocadoDBs graph features.
 You may access them via several interfaces.

 - [AQL Graph Operations](../../AQL/Graphs/index.html) with several flavors:
   - [AQL Traversals](../../AQL/Graphs/Traversals.html) on both named and anonymous graphs